Nathan Buckley

 Nathan Charles Buckley (born 26 July 1972) is a former professional Australian rules football coach, player and commentator.

 He is listed by journalist Mike Sheahan as one of the top 50 players of all time.
 Buckley won the inaugural Rising Star Award, in 1993, then went on to become one of the game's elite, captaining Collingwood between 1999 and 2007, winning the Norm Smith Medal for best player afield in the 2002 Grand Final despite playing in the losing team, only the third player in history to do so, the Brownlow Medal in 2003, winning Collingwood's Best and Fairest award, the Copeland Trophy, six times and named in the Collingwood Team of the Century.
 Buckley was selected in the All-Australian Team seven times and captained the Australian international rules football team against Ireland.

 In 2004 Buckley became an original inductee into the Collingwood Hall of Fame.
-He retired at the conclusion of the 2007 AFL season and became a commentator for the Seven Network.

-Buckley served as Collingwood assistant coach for seasons 2010 (including being assistant coach in the 2010 premiership team) and 2011 and as senior coach in 2012 which he served until stepping down mid-way through the 2021 maintaining an overall positive career coaching record.
+He retired at the conclusion of the 2007 AFL season before serving as Collingwood assistant coach for seasons 2010 (including being assistant coach in the 2010 premiership team) and 2011, and as senior coach in 2012 which he served until stepping down mid-way through the 2021 maintaining an overall positive career coaching record.

 Playing career

 Early career

-Nathan Buckley was born in suburban Adelaide, South Australia on 26 July 1972.
+Nathan Buckley was born in suburban Adelaide, South Australia, on 26 July 1972.
 His family travelled around Australia quite frequently, and by the age of 12, Buckley had been to all major states on the Australian mainland.
 He grew up supporting Melbourne Football Club.

-Buckley spent the majority of his football developing years (aged around 10–17) in the Northern Territory, and thus has occasionally been regarded as a Territorian.
+Buckley spent the majority of his football-developing years (aged around 10–17) in the Northern Territory, and thus he has occasionally been regarded as a Territorian.
+He rebelled at the age of 14, opting to play tennis rather than football, but then his father Ray sent him to boarding school at Victoria's Salesian College in Sunbury to rekindle his enthusiasm in a footy environment.
 He played his junior football at the Nightcliff Football Club, representing the Northern Territory at school level in 1983 and 1984, and first played senior football at Southern Districts in Darwin.
+He completed his schooling at St John's College, Darwin.
+While at St John's, he played school football alongside a number of other future AFL players including Scott Chisholm, Ronnie Burns, Andrew McLeod and Michael Long.
+He also played alongside various members of the famous Rioli family during his time at St John's.

-He also played cricket for the "PINTS" social club, alongside Michael Tunn from Triple J. He also played at the Ainslie Football Club in the Canberra-based ACTAFL for a season.
+He also played cricket for the "PINTS" social club, alongside Michael Tunn from Triple J. He also played at the Ainslie Football Club in the Canberra-based ACTAFL for a season alongside James Hird when he was 13.
+During his one year living in Canberra, he attended Daramalan College.
 In State of Origin he was considered of Northern Territory origin and was selected for a combined Queensland/Northern Territory team and The Allies (a composite team representing several states including the Northern Territory).